A lot of businesses are starting to take their content marketing campaigns seriously.

 If you know what niche you’re going to be dealing with, make a point to start building relationships with people in that niche as soon as possible.

 Share their content and leave meaningful comments whenever possible.
+A good content marketing campaign works on give and take with other writers.

 Don’t do this just for the sake of doing it – you need to be sincere in your actions.